 Lastly, when involving an implementation to consolidate an integration layer to be used as part of the data exchange and distribution strategy associated to business processes for an organization, it is necessary for the company’s personnel to be trained in the use of the platform.
 Otherwise, it is worth studying having expert personnel available in order to guarantee the fluidity of the operations of the new platform.

 In order to use the WSO2 platform – specifically, Enterprise Integrator –, you may use the WSO2 Cloud solution.
 This is a cost-effective solution involving WSO2 EI’s public version and 100% open-source.
 You can host your integrations on a scalable cloud platform.
-You don’t know whether you should host your data on the cloud?
-In this post we tell you about the big 8 benefits of cloud computing.
 Additionally, if you are facing development projects, at WSO2 you will have a commercial team that will assist you with the implementation whenever you need it.
+Contact us!